 Sometimes a non-traditional approach to stacking the microwave with appliances will meet your client’s needs.

-Consider bar refrigerators, wine refrigerators, coffee makers and dishwashers as stackable companions in your Kitchen Designs.
+Consider bar refrigerators, wine refrigerators, coffee makers and dishwashers as stackable companions to microwaves in your Kitchen Designs.

 Several years ago the appliance manufacturer Sharp introduced the microwave drawer.

 This product was the functional answer to the microwave that was being placed under the counter.

 The drawer format made access to the microwave interior much easier and is definitely a go-to microwave in contemporary kitchen design.